-In December of 2017, the Council authorized the City Manager to execute a Professional Services Agreement between the City and a consulting firm (KTU&A) to prepare a Parks, Facilities, and Playgrounds Master Plan.
-Throughout 2018, work on further developing this plan continued and staff anticipates the final report will be presented to the Parks & Recreation Commission and to the City Council early in 2019.
+Summary 2019: In December of 2017, the Council authorized the City Manager to execute a Professional Services Agreement between the City and a consulting firm (KTU&A) to prepare a Parks, Facilities, and Playgrounds Master Plan.
+Throughout 2018 and 2019, work was completed on this plan, with the members of the public and the Parks and Recreation Commission providing comments and direction.
+In January of 2019, the City Council adopted the Parks, Facilities, and Playgrounds Master Plan, with edits.
 The scope of work largely includes, but is not limited to, the following: